-To date, the best known and most widely used index is the Corruption Perception Index, published by Transparency International (TI-CPI), which provides a national measure for most of the world's countries.
-The index measures the amount of corruption perceived in public administrations by aggregating data from surveys conducted by consulting agencies (at least three for each country analysed).
+Regarding the measurement of corruption, to date, the best known and most widely used index is the corruption perception index published by Transparency International (TI-CPI or Corruption Perception Index), which provides a national measure for most countries worldwide.
+The index quantitatively measures perceived corruption in the public sector by aggregating survey data produced by consultancy agencies (at least three for each country analysed).
 The study, published annually, is based on 13 surveys conducted by corruption experts in 180 countries around the world.
-Also, data from studies in other areas were cross-referenced: the "Democracy Index" published by "The Economist Intelligence Unit", the "Freedom in the World Index" published by "Freedom House", and the "Annual Democracy Report" published by "Varieties of Democracy".
-In 2018, the Corruption Perception Index ranked Italy 53rd out of 180 countries in the world, with a score of 52 out of 100, with a slowly growing trend compared to the global and European rankings, where Italy is moving away from the last places.
+In addition, data from other studies in the field were cross-referenced: the "Democracy Index" produced by "The Economist Intelligence Unit", the "Freedom in the World Index" produced by "Freedom House", and the "Annual Democracy Report" produced by "Varieties of Democracy".